 R programming language is an open-source scripting environment for statistical computing and analysis.
 It's widely used by data scientists, data engineers, data miners, and statisticians.
 Here we are listing some open source projects that provide R with graphical user-interface, editors & IDE functionalities.

 RStudio is a free IDE (integrated development environment) for R. RStudio is shipped with many features to provide the productive workflow, like a package manager, history manager, logger, customizable user-interface, scripts manager, auto-complete functions, code editor, code highlighting, file browser and built-in session manager.

 RStudio is released as an open-source project under Affero General Public License v3.
 It supports Windows, Linux & macOS.

 8- BlueSky Statistics

 BlueSky Statistics is a rich analytic workbench for R programming language.
-It comes in different editions: free open-source full-featured edition (AGPL 3.0), a commercial desktop edition and a commercial server edition.
+It comes in different editions: a free open-source full-featured edition (AGPL 3.0), a commercial desktop edition and a commercial server edition.

 BlueSky statistics has a simple graphical user interface, several modules to ease the workflow while creating and using statistical programs, powerful R integration with automatic R script syntax generation, and runs R commands, scripts.